erszcz/docsh/README.md

           Extract the marker from the AST and provide a disclaimer in the shell.
           This info should also be useful to present as `def` / `defp` distinction for Elixir compatibility.

+- [ ] Elixir compatibility.

+    * [ ] Make sure "ExDc" chunk format is compatible with Elixir and works with IEx.

 ## ?!